Sorry, you need to enable JavaScript to visit this website.

 Can I get more bags from DPW if I run out?
 Where can I get replacement bags?

-What happens to the food waste collected through the pilot program?
+What happens to the food waste collected?

 I moved to another single-family home in the District.
 Can I change my address?